 Tucked away on the west side of Central Park between 79th and 80th Streets is Shakespeare Garden.
 Named for poet and playwright William Shakespeare, the Garden is designed to evoke the Bard’s native English countryside.
-Featuring hundreds of plants mentioned in Shakespeare’s works, this four-acre landscape surprises and delights visitors each season.
+Featuring hundreds of plants mentioned in Shakespeare’s works, this four-acre landscape—which is a short walk from Belvedere Castle or the Seneca Village landscape—surprises and delights visitors each season.

 History of Shakespeare Garden